Skip to main content

 Pinpoint Team8 min read

-The case for hiring a dedicated QA engineer
+The case for hiring a dedicated engineer

-Hiring a full-time QA engineer gives you a permanent team member who accumulates deep product knowledge over time.
+Hiring a full-time engineer gives you a permanent team member who accumulates deep product knowledge over time.
 They attend standups, participate in sprint planning, and build an increasingly detailed mental model of the system.
-After six months, a good QA engineer understands your product's quirks, the areas most likely to break, and the customer workflows that matter most.
+After six months, a good engineer understands your product's quirks, the areas most likely to break, and the customer workflows that matter most.

 The challenge is cost and timing.
-A mid-level QA engineer in a major tech market costs between $90,000 and $140,000 in base salary, plus benefits, equity, and overhead.
+A mid-level engineer in a major tech market costs between $90,000 and $140,000 in base salary, plus benefits, equity, and overhead.
 The fully loaded cost typically lands between $130,000 and $200,000 per year.
 Beyond the financials, the hiring process itself takes time.
 Writing the job description, sourcing candidates, running interviews, making an offer, and waiting through a notice period can easily consume two to four months.
 During that entire window, your team continues to operate without dedicated QA.

 There is also the risk of a mis-hire.
 If the person does not work out, you restart the process while still carrying the quality gap.
 For a startup where every quarter matters, the time and risk involved in hiring can be a significant cost even when the eventual hire is excellent.

-The case for a managed QA partner
+The case for AUGMENT

 A framework for deciding